 JLARC staff estimated that the inconsistent timekeeping across OAG resulted in about \$2.3 million in billable hours not being recorded or charged to client agencies.
-JLARC staff estimated that one division accounted for \$1.4 million in lost non-general fund revenue from unrecorded hours in FY19.
-Two other divisions accounted for the remaining \$0.9 million in unrecorded hours, most of which was related to litigation services provided to numerous clients.
+JLARC staff estimated that one of the three divisions accounted for \$1.4 million in lost nongeneral fund revenue from unrecorded hours in FY19.
+Two other divisions accounted for the remaining \$1 million in unrecorded hours, most of which was related to litigation services provided to numerous clients.
 Attorneys in the fourth division appeared to record all of their billable hours, as required by the division deputy.
-(These estimates were based on several assumptions about attorney hours and how they should be billed to capture only non-general fund-related services.
+(These estimates were based on several assumptions about attorney hours and how they should be billed to capture only nongeneral fund-related services.
 See Appendix B for more details.)

 OAG should address under-recording of hours by updating and better enforcing its timekeeping requirements.
 All attorneys in the 16 sections that provide legal services to billable clients should be required to record hours.
 This requirement should be added to OAG's billing policy, and then clearly communicated to all deputies, section chiefs, and line attorneys.
 The deputy attorney generals and section chiefs should then enforce the timekeeping requirement.
-OAG staff indicated that a new timekeeping system that it implemented midway through FY19 will facilitate better timekeeping.
+OAG staff indicated that the new timekeeping system implemented midway through FY19 will facilitate better timekeeping.

-The Office of the Attorney General should amend its billing policy to require attorneys to record all hours worked if they provide services to billable clients.
+The Office of the Attorney General should amend its billing policy to require attorneys to record all hours worked if they are responsible for providing services to billable clients.